 Don’t forget to pack toilet paper since the park bathrooms sometimes run out.

 Make sure you also have a flashlight or headlamp as it gets dark at 6 pm and stays that way until 5:30 am.

 We recommend the Black Diamond Headlamp for reliability, brightness, and longevity.

-For the most part, we felt safe at El Imposible National Park.
+For the most part, we felt safe at Parque Nacional El Imposible.

 There are park rangers working at the visitor center and staff maintaining the grounds and trails besides a police station at the entrance.

 The location is also very remote with limited public transportation so not opportune for a casual bandito.